donetick/donetick/README.md

 **Natural Language Task Creation**: Describe what you need to do in plain English.
 Donetick automatically extracts dates, times, and recurrence patterns from phrases like “Change water filter every 6 months” or “Take the trash out every Monday and Tuesday at 6:15 pm.”

+**Task Advanced Scheduling**:
-**Advanced Scheduling**: Supports flexible scheduling: daily, weekly, monthly, yearly, specific months, specific days of the week, or even adaptive scheduling — where Donetick learns from historical completions to suggest due dates automatically.
+- Supports flexible scheduling: daily, weekly, monthly, yearly, specific months, specific days of the week, or even adaptive scheduling — where Donetick learns from historical completions to suggest due dates automatically.
+- Due Date vs Completion Date Based Recurrence: Choose whether recurring tasks should be scheduled from the previous due date (ideal for a consistent cadence) or from the actual completion date (useful when tasks are often delayed).
+- Assignee Rotation: Automatically rotate task assignments based on who has completed the fewest tasks, randomly, or in turns(round-robin) order.
+- Time Tracking & Session Insights: Track how much time you spend on a task whether in a single session or across multiple.
 **Subtasks & Tagging/Labeling**: Break down complex tasks into manageable subtasks with progress tracking.
 Organize everything using labels that can be shared across your group.

 **Add Photos**: Attach photos directly to tasks.
 Supports local storage (WIP) or cloud providers including AWS S3, Cloudflare R2, MinIO, and other S3-compatible services.